datatrail-jhu/07_dataviz/manuscript/10_dataviz_project.md

 ##### Create Your Own Exploratory Plot: `pet-plot`

-After successfully generating two figures and two tables, it's time for you to generate your own exploratory plot.
+After successfully generating two figures and two tables, it's time for you to **generate your own exploratory plot**!
 Explore the data and generate an additional exploratory plot that helps you better understand the data in this dataset.
-Included the code for this in the `pet-plot` code chunk.
+Include the code for this in the `pet-plot` code chunk.

 ### Pushing to GitHub

-You'll want to save changes to your project regularly by pushing them to GitHub.
+You'll want to save changes to your project regularly by **pushing them to GitHub**.
 Now that you've finished Part 1 of this project (yay!), it's a good time to stage, commit, and push these changes to GitHub.
 Do so now, and then take a long on GitHub to see the changes on their website!

 **Note**: If you're stuck on this, these steps were covered in detail in an earlier course: [Version Control](https://leanpub.com/universities/courses/jhu/version-control).
 Refer to the materials in this course if you're stuck on this part of the project.